atharvanaphade/online-Judge/README.md

-# online-judge
+# Online Judge
-This repository contains code for the event of Reverse Coding held during the techfest of Credenz 20' (21') in my college.
+This repository contains code for the event of Reverse Coding held during the techfest Credenz Live

 # Description
-This project is similar to competitive coding platforms like codechef where the user submits their code and we run it on the server.
+This project is similar to competitive coding platforms like CodeChef where the user submits their code and we run it on the server.
 The user's code is scored according to the number of test cases passed.
 The backend has been made using Django.

 # Installation